f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

         "f5-utils-file-transfer:local-file": "configs/development-DB-BACKUP2021-09-10"
     }

-You can check on the file transfer status by issubg the following API call:
+You can check on the file transfer status by issuing the following API call:

 .. code-block:: bash